-I also enjoy writing about Toronto, Canada, which is where I spent a lot of my young adulthood.
-Both of my books take place on the Danforth, and also Wasaga Beach.
+I enjoy writing about Toronto, Canada, which is where I spent my teenage years and young adulthood.
+My books take place on the Danforth, and also Wasaga Beach.
+In, Place in the Sun I take my protagonist to an island in the Caribbean.
 I’m a music fanatic, and I love weaving music and lyrics into my writing.
 I am fascinated by the way a song can trigger a particular memory, and then a story comes alive.

-And it’s not just the physical act of putting pen to paper (or fingers to keyboard) that I love.
-I also like to talk about writing, and to share my writing experiences with others.
+It’s not just the physical act of putting pen to paper (or fingers to keyboard) that I love.
+I also like to talk about writing and to share my writing experiences with others.
 I facilitate writing programs and workshops for local community members.
 I am also a member of the Writers’ Community of York Region.

 When I was 14 years old, living in the small town of Bryan, Texas, I had a strict curfew and wasn’t allowed to go out at night (unless I was going to the Catholic Youth Organization Dances).
 When my favourite shows weren’t on TV—you know, Ed Sullivan, Patty Duke, Father Knows Best, My Three Sons, to name a few—I didn’t really have anything to do.